 While the sink may not break when you drop glassware or china onto it, it’s likely that the crockery might.
 Granite composite sinks are notoriously unforgiving, so it’s best to just avoid dropping delicate objects altogether, although we know this is easier said than done.

-Dropping a plate or glass onto a stainless-steel sink is unlikely to result in too much destruction, but it may dent the sink instead of the plate.
+Dropping a plate or glass onto a stainless steel kitchen sink is unlikely to result in too much destruction, but it may dent the sink instead of the plate.
 At the end of the day, it comes down to personal preference and confidence in your hand-eye coordination - just try not to drop too many monstrous saucepans.

 While granite composite sinks are not necessarily difficult to install, they are heavier than stainless-steel.
 While this won’t be a problem for most people, if you feel your counter won’t withstand a heavy weight, it’s best to get professional advice.
 Realistically though, your kitchen counter is more than likely to be completely suitable for the job.